Liuchen1997/RFAConv/README.md

 # RAFConv: Innovating Spatital Attention and Standard Convolutional Operation([preprint](https://doi.org/10.48550/arXiv.2304.03198))
-This repository is a PyTorch implementation of our  paper:RFAConv: Innovating Spatital Attention and Standard Convolutional Operation.
+This repository is a PyTorch implementation of our  paper: RFAConv: Innovating Spatital Attention and Standard Convolutional Operation.

 We will disclose the full code once the paper has been accepted.